mactul/powermake/documentation.md

 ```py
 config.rebuild: bool
 ```
-This member is `True` if the the makefile is ran in rebuild mode (with the flag -r or the flag --rebuild).
+This member is `True` if the makefile is run in rebuild mode (with the flag -r or the flag --rebuild).
 If you change its value at runtime, the following steps will change their behavior.

 > [!IMPORTANT]